-This feature allows you to start your vehicle from outside the vehicle.
+This feature allows you to start your vehicle from the outside.
 The transmitter has an extended operating range.

-You can configure vehicles with automatic climate control to turn on the automatic climate control when you remote start your vehicle.
-See Automatic Climate Control (page 141).
-A manual climate control system runs at the setting you set it to when you switched off the vehicle.
+If your vehicle has automatic climate control, you can configure it to operate when you remote start your vehicle.
+See Climate Control (page 151).
+A manual climate control system will run at the setting it was set to when you switched your vehicle off.

-Many states and provinces restrict the use of remote start.
+Many states and provinces have restrictions for the use of remote start.
 Check your local and state or provincial laws for specific requirements regarding remote start systems.